 - Substantially slower than interactive tools for pair programming workflows

-- File editing approach: uses Python to edit files, making edits difficult to review during execution
+- File editing approach: uses Python to edit files, which makes edits hard to review during execution

-- macOS only: no Windows support is available, yet Codex worked best when tasks were well-scoped and reviewable without a spec anchor.
+- Newer on Windows: the desktop app launched on macOS first and added Windows in March 2026, so the Windows build is the more recent of the two.
+In practice, Codex worked best when tasks were well-scoped and reviewable without a spec anchor.

 6. Devin: Autonomous Agent with an Anti-Spec Approach